AsiakN/AsiakN/README.md

 <h1 align="center">Hi 👋, I'm Nathaniel</h1>
-<h3 align="center">A backend engineer from Accra, Ghana.
+<h3 align="center">Backend engineer from Accra, Ghana.
 I intend to be a citizen of the world!
 I am passionate about ML and AI.</h3>

 - 🌱 I’m currently learning **Deep Learning Specialization on Cousera**